 This plan could address whether it's possible to conduct association business remotely, how to handle common areas and amenities, anti-discrimination compliance, wage and hour laws if the associations employs staff, and communication with residents.

 Meetings and events.
 Generally, there are several methods by which association members or association boards transact business in the absence of everyone gathering at the same time and location—some form of written consent, electronic meetings, or a vote outside a physical meeting.
+Board members can learn more in HOA Resource's article about electronic voting.

 Community association board members should consult with their professional partners, including community manager and attorney, on how best to handle preparing for and reacting to COVID-19 within their community.
+Board members may want to review CAI's downloadable reopening guide.

 Fair housing and COVID-19.
 The U.S. Department of Housing and Urban Development is part of the White House Coronavirus Task Force.
 All federal